b-lukaszuk/BS_wJ_eng/contents/about.md

 The book contains a set of challenges of varying level of complexity (most likely in the range of easy to moderate).
-The exercises are for the problems that, for whatever reason, I found interesting.
+The exercises are for the problems that, for whatever reason, I found interesting and/or suitable.
 The tasks are accompanied by exemplary solutions in [Julia](https://julialang.org/) (with explanations).
 Still, I recommend you try to solve the tasks on your own.

 For practical reasons, I will assume this book to be read by curious readers of non-mathematical (i.e. resembling mine) background.
 Moreover, I expect that the